philipp-baumann/simplerspec/README.md

 [![DOI](https://zenodo.org/badge/67121732.svg)](https://zenodo.org/badge/latestdoi/67121732)
 <!-- badges: end -->

+## Short description

+The simplerspec package aims to facilitate spectra and additional data handling and model development for spectroscopy applications such as infrared soil spectroscopy.
+Different helper functions are designed to create a data and modeling workflow.
+Data inputs and outputs are stored in common S3 `R` objects (`lists` and `data frames`), using in addition [`data.table`](https://rdatatable.gitlab.io/data.table/) and [`tibble`](https://tibble.tidyverse.org/index.html) extensions.
+The functions are built to work in a pipeline and cover commonly used procedures for spectral model development and application.

 ## Installation

 The newest version of the package is available on this GitHub repository.
 Note that the package is still under development.
 If you find bugs you are highly welcome to report issues (write me an [email](mailto:philipp.baumann@usys.ethz.ch) or create an [issue](https://github.com/philipp-baumann/simplerspec/issues)).
 You can install `simplerspec` using the remotes package.